Symplectic Origami: Origami Manifolds

-\begin{proposition} Let $(M,\omega)$ be a symplectic manifold, $B$ a compact codimension-two symplectic submanifold and $\cN$ its projectivised normal bundle.
+\begin{proposition} Let $(M,\omega)$ be a (compact) symplectic manifold, $B$ a compact codimension-two symplectic submanifold and $\cN$ its radially projectivized normal bundle.
 Let $\gamma : \cU \to \cU$ be a model involution of a tubular neighborhood $\cU$ of $B$ and $\Gamma : \cN \to \cN$ the induced bundle map.